The Biker Chronicles

 Picking up your son or daughter after school on your big rumbling machine -if they did their homework with true effort and achieved to their ability- and seeing their thrill in the ride and their pride in their father, and seeing the envy of their mates.

 Of having a beer on a brother’s porch, a good destination.
 Running into The Loner in a roadhouse, having a beer and pool with him and losing and that was ok because the man’s gotta make an honest living on the road.
-Offering a sofa for him and a garage for his bike.
+Offering a sofa for him for the night and a garage for his bike.

 Riding twenty miles past the Corporate Chain Restaurant to find breakfast at an independent diner.
 Meals out of a saddlebag.
 Living in by-the-month rentals and sleeping at girlfriends’ digs and brothers’ couches and park campgrounds and out-of-sight pastures.
 The job you love or endure for the bucks to support the ones you love and pay for the bike and gas.

 Women who twist their own throttle, women who ride with their man, ex’s who hated what their men loved, women who found out too late you can take the man off the bike but you can’t take the bike out of the man.
 Women who loved the ride or the life, women who didn’t that you wished well and left behind.
 Brothers torn from the road by nagging bitches.
 Men whose women left for caged men.

 Women loved, women known, women left, women lost, and one who stayed and is with you still and you will always love even if you give up the bike.
 For some, a woman that you know damn well is out there and the only way to find her is to keep riding.